Six times to call a tax professional after April 15

 #2: When a taxpayer needs to estimate taxes

 Financial transactions, expiring tax benefits and new tax benefits may all impact a taxpayer’s liability.
-Estimating their taxes before filing can help taxpayers budget for their tax bill and change their withholding or make estimated tax payments if needed.
+Using an income tax calculator can help taxpayers budget for their tax bill and change their withholding or make estimated tax payments if needed.
 It also can help inform other important decisions, like whether to sell a certain stock, when and how to convert a retirement account, when to spend funds in a flexible savings account or how to make charitable donations.